futureversecom/ubf-unity-integration-demo/README.md

     }
 ```

 For this we are taking advantage of the UBF Execution Controller package.
-This allows us access to useful methods, such as rendering a graph from Asset Registry data.
+This allows us access to useful methods, such as rendering a graph from Asset Register data.
 The Execution Controller will fetch data on the entire tree relating to our asset (clothes, accessories, parts, etc), create an `ArtifactProvider` and use the `UBFRuntimeController` to execute it in the scene.